 - Serves as a planning document.
-See course progression and Prototypes on the Doctoral Program website: - http://nursing.wayne.edu/current/resources.php - Annual updates encourage review of progress and allow for changes in objectives. - •
+See course progression and curriculum options on the College of Nursing website: https://nursing.wayne.edu/phd/index.php - Annual updates encourage review of progress and allow for changes in objectives.

 What is included?

 - A listing of all didactic and research-related course work. - The Final Plan of Work (POW) form may be used as the Interim POW by inserting "Interim" in the heading.
 It can be found in ePOW available to the faculty advisor.